The Common Sense Fund promotes action both on the environment and in the arts that

 Our arts mission honors Sybil Schwartz, whose love of the arts and commitment to

-optimizing every child's potential is expressed in our funding of arts programs for the
+optimizing every child's potential is expressed in our funding of arts programs for under

 Photo: © Noah Fram-Schwartz